learn-co-curriculum/CashMoneyBlocks/README.md

 ```

 ## Advanced
-Read up on how to compile a static library in Objective-C, to ensure you know how to keep your end user from modifying your lovely code base!
+Google "how to compile a static library in Objective-C", to ensure you know how to keep your end user from modifying your lovely code base!
 Commit before compiling.

 ## Notes